roguehistory/DIGH-HIST3812/content/en/building/technotes-toc.md

 +++
 author = "Shawn Graham"
-title = "Computational Notebooks List" date = "2020-10-10"
+title = "Computational Notebooks Resources" date = "2020-10-10"
 description = "A collection of notebooks and other useful materials"